 - Metal.
-Fixing a metal roof costs around $300.
+Fixing a metal roof costs between $100 and $500.
 The interlocking metal sheets can be dented and punctured from hail or falling tree branches, which results in leaking and water damage.

-Expect to pay between $180 and $570 for gutter repairs.
+Expect to pay between $175 and $550 for gutter repairs.
 Hail can damage gutters during a storm by denting them and making them susceptible to breakage and wind damage.
-It’s common that sections will need to be replaced after hail damage.
+If the damage is severe enough, it may warrant replacing the entire gutter system.

 Siding repairs typically average $600, but the total depends on the scope of the damage and the type of siding.
 Cracks or dents are the most common type of damage.